AethyrionAI/.github/profile/README.md

 npm start
 ```

-Or download the desktop app from [Releases](https://github.com/AethyrionAI/Helix/releases) ⬇️
+Or download desktop apps from each repo's [Releases](https://github.com/AethyrionAI/Nova/releases) ⬇️

 ### Stay Updated
 ⭐ **Star this organization** to get notified when new tools launch!